adil-waqar/custom-snmp-agent/README.md

 sudo npm start
 ```

-6. Finally, you've an SNMP agent running at UDP port 161 and listening for requests.
+6. Finally, you've an SNMP sub-agent running and listening for requests.

 ## Testing/Usage